manni8436/Think-Pink/README.md

 * [Acknowledgements](#ACKNOWLEDGEMENTS)

 ## USER EXPERIENCE
+The structure of the site was designed to be simple and easy to use.
+It has a good balance of images and content, so it does not overload the user, while giving the user enough information on possible techonologies on how to detect possible breast cancer, also some success stories on people in tech today who have survived cancer.

+* The website is for the following user types:
+    * Users with no previous experience about breast cancer, and would like more information.
+    * Users with basic experience about breast cancer, who wish to get information on new prescreening technologies.

 ## USER STORIES

 #### CLIENT GOALS
+* The site needs to be easily accessible.
+* The navigation menu needs to be simple to use on a range of devices, including desktop, tablet and mobile.
+* Manoeuvering around the site should be simple and straightforward.
+* The site should be informative and all the text should be easy to read.
+* The images should be clear and not stretched or squashed.

 #### FIRST TIME VISITORS
+* I want the site to be easy to understand how to navigate throughout the site.
+* I want the content to be easily read and understandable.
+* I want images to be clearly visible.

 #### RETURNING USER

 ## DESIGN

 ### COLOR SCHEME
+My overall colour scheme used throughout the site was the variety of colours in the image below.

 ## WIREFRAMES